apptainer/singularity-userdocs/singularity_and_docker.rst

     The Sylabs Cloud Remote Builder *does not* interoperate with local Docker daemons; therefore, images cached locally by Docker, *cannot* be used to bootstrap creation of SIF files via the Remote Builder service.

+    Of course, a SIF file could be created locally as detailed above.
+Then, in a separate, manual step, uploaded to the Sylabs Cloud Singularity Library.

 Working with Definition Files